-The incidences of women being the victims of domestic abuse are way higher than that of men.
+News about battered women due to incidents of domestic violence, spousal abuse, marital abuse, and physical abuse are way higher than that of men.
 Hence, the word abusive wife is usually less heard of, but that does not negate the fact that men too can be the victims of domestic abuse.

 In This Article

 Verbal abuse is when one partner behaves cruelly with the other.
 From emotional manipulation to hurtful words, verbal abuse is grave and may manifest in several ways.
 Abused men may refuse to seek support if they have a verbally abusive wife since they are never encouraged to speak about their issues openly.
 The fear of being ridiculed and judged always lurks at the back of their minds, considering men are supposed to ‘toughen up,’ come what may.